Mamadou Maiga

-Mamadou Maiga (Мамаду Майга; born 10 February 1995) is a Malian football player who plays in Russia for Pari Nizhny Novgorod.
+Mamadou Maiga (Мамаду Майга; born 10 February 1995) is a Malian professional football player who plays for Russian club Pari Nizhny Novgorod.

 Club career

 He made his debut in the Russian Football National League for FC Veles Moscow on 8 August 2020 in a game against PFC Krylia Sovetov Samara, as a starter.

 On 30 June 2022, Maiga signed a three-year contract with Russian Premier League club FC Pari Nizhny Novgorod.

+On 19 September 2023, Maiga extended his contract with Pari Nizhny Novgorod to June 2027.

+International career

+Maiga was first called up to the senior Mali national team in March 2024 for friendlies against Mauritania and Nigeria.

 Personal life

 Maiga acquired citizenship of Russia in November 2021.